The research of our group is concerned with control and dynamical systems.

 The second main pillar refers to dynamical systems, involving optimal control of partial differential equations and stochastic control with applications in chemical engineering and systems biology.
 We are interested in stability of various classes of nonlinear dynamical systems (impulsive differential equations, hybrid and switched systems, etc.) involving analytical and computer algebra methods.

-The third research subject concerns reinforcement learning with applications in multi-agent systems and cooperative robotics.
+The third research subject concerns reinforcement learning, classification and generative algorithms with applications to autonomous and multi-agent systems.